Guidance for Returning Officers administering Local Government Elections in England

 Doubtful ballot papers

-You should adjudicate doubtful ballot papers regularly as the count proceeds: you should not leave this until the end of the count.
+You should adjudicate doubtful ballot papers regularly as the count proceeds.
+You should not leave this until the end of the count.

 You should have regard to the Commission’s booklet on doubtful ballot papers for local government elections throughout the adjudication process.
 The booklet contains examples of allowed and rejected votes and the key principles to be followed in the adjudication of doubtful ballot papers and can be accessed from our resources page for this section.